-(c) Commodity price risk
+Commodity price risk (c)

 The Group's exposure to commodity price risk arises primarily from its purchases of raw materials and sales of palm based products.
 Prices of raw materials and palm based products may fluctuate significantly depending on the market situation and factors such as weather, government policy, level of demand and supply in the market and the global economic environment.
-During periods of unfavourable price volatility, the Group may enter into forward physical contracts with suppliers and customers or use commodity futures, options and swap contracts in the conduct of business to manage our price risk.
+During periods of unfavourable price volatility, the Group may enter into forward physical contracts with suppliers and customers or use commodity futures, options and swap contracts in the conduct of business to manage its price risk.